Summertime Blues: Chart performance

+Buck Owens version

+In 1988, Country singer Buck Owens released a cover version of the song for his comeback album "Hot Dog!", released in November that year, produced by Jim Shaw.
+In said album, Owens resurrected the rockabilly sound of his earlier works.
+The album also featured a cover of another rock and roll classic, "Memphis, Tennessee" by Chuck Berry (Owens's version titled as, "Memphis", a common shortened title of the latter song).
+Though not released as a single nor charted, This cover version would later inspire Alan Jackson's country version in 1994 as noted by Jackson, a hit in the country charts in the US and Canada that year.

 Alan Jackson version

 American country music artist Alan Jackson recorded the song for his 1994 album, Who I Am.
 It was released in June 1994 as the lead single from the album and the song reached Number One on the U.S. Billboard Hot Country Singles & Tracks chart and number 4 on the Bubbling Under Hot 100 (equivalent to number 104 on the Billboard Hot 100).
 Jackson said that he was inspired by Buck Owens' version.

 Critical reception

 Deborah Evans Price of Billboard magazine reviewed the song favorably, saying that Jackson "gives the oft-covered Eddie Cochran oldie the full, twangy 'Chattahoochee' treatment."
 She goes on to say that "until the vocal starts, you may not know which song you're listening to.
 But who cares?"
 She says that with his "signature laid-back vocal style, the long, tall Georgian turns this '50s teen anthem into a '90s country classic."
 Kevin John Coyne of Country Universe reviewed the song unfavorably, saying that Jackson blatantly attempted to recreate the "Chattahoochee" phenomenon.
 He goes on to say that the "charm of the Eddie Cochran original is lost by forcing those country line-dance beats into the backing track."